Singapore Government Logo

 Landscaping It may be suitable as a terrestrial indoor plant or as a marsh plant for the edges of ponds or waterways for its attractive foliage.

-Desirable Plant Features Ornamental Flowers, Ornamental Fruits, Ornamental Form
+Desirable Plant Features Ornamental Fruits, Ornamental Form

-Landscape Uses Riverine, General, Pond / Lake / River, Marsh / Bog
+Landscape Uses General, Riverine, Pond / Lake / River, Marsh / Bog

 Thematic Landscaping Water Garden, Economic Garden, Naturalistic Garden